 Editing, proofreading, revising or rewriting?
 I personally don’t distinguish between these terms or services, but always determine my approach on a case-by-case basis in consultation with my client.

-Track Changes I use Microsoft Word’s Track Changes feature to indicate changes made to the document.
+Track Changes I’ll use Microsoft Word’s Track Changes feature to indicate all changes made to your document.

-Comments To avoid introducing inaccuracies, I occasionally use Word’s Comments feature to explain my interpretation of a phrase and/or provide an alternative for another possible interpretation.
+Comments To avoid introducing inaccuracies into your text, I will occasionally use Word’s Comments feature to explain my interpretation of a phrase and/or provide an alternative for another possible interpretation.

-Explanations and additional suggestions On request I can explain the changes I make and complement the standard linguistic and stylistic changes with additional suggestions for you to choose from, such as synonyms or structural changes.
+Explanations and additional suggestions You can ask me to provide explanations of changes I make to your text and—in addition to the standard linguistic and stylistic changes—to provide other suggestions for you to choose from, such as synonyms or structural changes.
 This allows the ‘voice’ of the author to remain as intact as possible.

-Areas of focus English texts written by non-native speakers may require a greater focus on issues likely to arise from cultural differences (e.g., communication style) and linguistic differences (e.g., word use, sentence structure).
-This may affect the amount of time required for editing.
+Areas of focus Texts written by non-native speakers may require more focus on issues likely to arise from cultural differences (e.g., communication style) and linguistic differences (e.g., word use, sentence structure).
+This may in turn affect the amount of time required for editing.